Tiptree

-Tiptree is a village and civil parish in the English county of Essex, situated 10 mi south-west of Colchester and around 50 mi north-east of London.
+Tiptree is a large village and civil parish in the City of Colchester district of Essex, England.
+It is situated 10 mi south-west of Colchester and around 50 mi north-east of London.
 Surrounding villages include Messing, Tolleshunt Knights, Tolleshunt Major, Layer Marney, Inworth, Birch, Great Braxted, Great Totham and Little Totham.

-The placename 'Tiptree' is first attested in a charter of circa 1225, where it appears as Typpetre.
-The name means "Tippa's tree".
+At the 2021 census the parish had a population of 9,628 and the built up area had a population of 9,300.